deanvry/st/README.md

 # st - simple terminal
-st is a simple terminal emulator for X which sucks less.
+st is a simple terminal implementation for X.

 ### Requirements
 In order to build st you need the Xlib header files.